YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 .. parsed-literal::
    -TRIG[GERFILE]=<trigger_definitions_file> [-NOPR[OMPT]]

-* For information on the syntax and usage of a trigger definition file, refer to the Triggers chapter and the $ZTRIGGER() section in the Functions chapter of the Programmer's Guide.
+* For information on the syntax and usage of a trigger definition file, refer to the `Triggers <https://docs.yottadb.com/ProgrammersGuide/triggers.html>`_ chapter and the `$ZTRIGGER() section in the Functions chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/functions.html#ztrigger>`_.

 * A MUPIP TRIGGER -TRIGGERFILE operation occurs within a transaction boundary, therefore, if even one trigger from the trigger definition file fails to parse correctly, MUPIP TRIGGER rolls back the entire trigger definition file load.
 Trigger maintenance operations reserve their output until the transaction commits at which time they deliver the entire output in a consistent way.
 MUPIP TRIGGER operations have an implicit timeout of zero (0), meaning the read must succeed on the first try or the command will act as if it received no input.